lhp7895/shadowsocks-qt5-wiki-official-20160501/Third-Party-Libraries.md

 Pre-compiled statically linked libraries are provided in `3rdparty` directory.
 You can get my modified source code [here](http://file.librehat.com/).

 ## qrencode
 Pre-compiled statically linked libraries are provided in `3rdparty` directory.
 There is no source code modification.
 You can download the source code from their website and compile it yourself.
-The compiling process Which is based on MSYS/MinGW is listed below.
+The compiling process based on MSYS/MinGW is listed below.

 ```
 tar xf qrencode-3.4.4.tar.gz